prateekraiger/Arcade-CheckPoint/README.md

 ## Features

 - Hides the leaderboard on Google Arcade Lab pages
-- Shows your points in a sidebar for easy tracking
+- Shows your points in a sidebar for easy tracking and motivation
-- Lets you focus on the game content in full screen
 - Works instantly when you visit an Arcade Lab page
 - No configuration needed – just install and enjoy!

+## How It Works

+When you visit a Google Arcade Lab game page, the extension automatically hides the leaderboard (which can be distracting) and displays your current points in a sidebar.
+This helps you stay focused on your progress without unnecessary clutter.

 ## Installation